 kubectl.

-Because Slurm daemons run within pods, their logs can be viewed using thekubectl logs command, optionally with the -f flag to follow the logs in real time.
+Because Slurm daemons run within Pods, you can view their logs using thekubectl logs command, optionally with the -f flag to follow the logs in real time.
 To access the logs of the Slurm Controller, which manages job submissions and scheduling, use this command:

 slurmd logs for that Pod.
 The name of a Slurm node matches the name of its corresponding Kubernetes Pod, so you can get the logs by substituting the node’s name for [POD-NAME] in the following: